CentOS-virt7/xen/README.md

     git format-patch --stdout -N RELEASE-4.6.0 > ${path_to_package_repo}/SOURCES/xen-queue.am

+And finally, run the script provided in this repo to remove extraneous information from the patchqueue (such as the version of git you're running) and reduce the diff size:

+    ./pqnorm.pl

 I also strongly recommend keeping this tree around, so you can simply manipulate it and then do the export again, rather than repeating the whole process each time.